Calgary Stampede parade to kick off with much to offer and a few road closures

 - Eastbound Sixth Avenue from 10th Street S.W. to Third Street S.E.

-All the routes were expected to reopen by 2 p.m., according to the city and Stampede websites.
+All the routes are expected to reopen by 2 p.m., according to the city and Stampede websites.

-This year, visitors can try out the new zipline, there's a whole menu of quirky foods and skill (or luck) testing carnival games on the midway and, of course, there's the world-famous Calgary Stampede Rodeo and the Chuckwagon Races.
+Try out the new zipline, a whole menu of quirky foods and the favourite Chuckwagon Races.

 Watch CBC's Jenny Howe try out the Stampede's zipline: